piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/implement-custom-login-mode.md

 6. Distribute the configuration file to your users.

-After having received the .rdd file containing the exported configuration and having saved it on their computer, your users can follow the steps in the <a href="#import-the-.rdd-file-and-connect-to-the-data-source">next section</a> to import it in {{ en.RDM }} and connect to the data source for the first time.
+After having received the .rdd file containing the exported configuration and having saved it on their computer, your users can follow the steps in the next section to import it in {{ en.RDM }} and connect to the data source for the first time.

 ## Import the .rdd File and Connect to the Data Source